 Cutting the cord is easier than ever.
 Live TV streaming services like DirecTV Stream are plentiful now.
 Each delivers a unique set of pros and cons, which can make it confusing to choose one over the other.

 DirecTV Stream is in the top echelon of the best cable TV alternatives as far as price and number of channels, counting YouTube TV, Hulu With Live TV and Fubo TV as its main competitors.
-Plans start at $69.99 per month for 65 channels, including the broadcast networks and (uniquely) PBS.
+Plans start at $79.99 per month (as of Jan.
+2023) for 75 channels, including the broadcast networks and (uniquely) PBS.
 Unlimited cloud DVR also gives DirecTV Stream a leg up on its rivals, aside from YouTube TV and Hulu with Live TV.

 Yet, as this DirecTV Stream review will show, this service doesn’t really stand out, unless you're a fan of a team that plays on one of the many regional sports networks that DirecTV Stream has that others don't.
 It’s not the cheapest, it doesn’t offer the most channels and it’s not the best value.
 Is there a reason to choose DirecTV Stream as your cord-cutting option?
 Read my review to find out.